Site-specific installation, individually cut, woodcut, hand painted prints of dead Ivory Billed Woodpeckers.

 Viewers are encouraged to participate in the installation by removing a bird from the wall and taking it home.
 (Please read instructions on the pedestal in the center of the room).

 Artist Statement: The Ivory Billed Woodpecker was the largest species of woodpecker in North America.
 Once a prominent species within Louisiana, the birds were last sighted in the 1940s and are believed to be extinct.

-Environmentalism has often been simplified by a black/white, good/bad dynamic: paper or plastic, poach or conserve.
-But the science of a warming planet shows the nuances of collective human consequences that each of us must now wrestle with.
+“Environmentalism” is a subject commonly politicized and reductively treated, but the science of a warming planet shows the nuances of collective human consequences.
 This piece intends to lift the shroud of innocence and demonstrate that in a world shedding species at an hourly rate we are all connected.
-Canceled Edition explores innate human desires with the hope that a more honest understanding of those desires can contribute to a better understanding of how we live on this planet.
+Canceled Edition explores innate human desires with the hope that a more honest address of those desires can contribute to a better understanding of how we live on this planet.

 This project took thousands of hours and many helping hands.
 Thanks to the Newcomb Art Department at Tulane University, Pippin’s parents, Chris Staudinger and many others.

 Want to host this installation at your University, Museum, Gallery or Art Space?
 Please contact the artist at email@example.com